Eden Baldwin

 Eden Baldwin is a fictional character from the American CBS soap opera The Young and the Restless.
 Created and introduced by former head writer Maria Arena Bell, the character made her debut during the episode that aired on September 22, 2008.
-After Erin Sanders, who originated the role.
-The role was recast with Vanessa Marano until January 2010.
+Erin Sanders originated the role, but she was recast with Vanessa Marano, who portrayed Eden from December 2008 until January 2010.
 In June 2011, the character returned with Jessica Heap, who remained until January 2013.
 Eden is the half-sister of Michael Baldwin (Christian LeBlanc) and the "defiant teenage daughter" of River Baldwin (Michael Gross).
 Her storylines have involved romances with Noah Newman (Kevin Schmidt), Daniel Romalotti (Michael Graziadei), and Kyle Abbott (Blake Hood), as well as a rivalry with Abby Newman (Marcy Rylan).

 Casting

 The character of Eden was first portrayed by former Zoey 101 star Erin Sanders.
 On her casting of the role, Sanders said, "I definitely wasn't expecting [the role to be so dramatic].
 The audition sides were light and fun.
 I had no idea that this was all in store for me.
 I'm pleased, though, because I love this sort of thing."
 Sanders departed shortly after her debut due to lack of positive reviews with her portrayal, and was last seen on November 19, 2008.
 The role was recast with Vanessa Marano, who debuted on December 3, 2008.
 Marano vacated the role just over a year later, and she was last seen as Eden on January 22, 2010.

 In June 2011, it was reported by multiple sources that the role has been recast again with Jessica Heap, who debuted on June 28, 2011.
 Of her first day, Heap stated: "When I worked my first day, I was shooting two episodes, all back to back.
 So it was a lot of dialogue, a lot of material and it really helped having someone there who was like 'Here's what's happening,' as it was going on.
 For me, I'm just loving it, because I’m learning from people like Christian and these other great actors and I’m learning new skills."
 However, after a year in the role, it was announced that Heap was to exit the soap.
-Heap, who was let go by the show, confirmed on January 11, 2013 via Twitter that she had wrapped up filming, and described her experience as an "unforgettable ride".
+Heap, who was let go by the show, confirmed on January 11, 2013, via Twitter that she had wrapped up filming, and described her experience as an "unforgettable ride".